oxtoacart/oxtoacart.github.io/_posts/2023-09-20-go-pass-by-value-or-pointer.md

 > This advice does not apply to large structs, or even small structs that may increase in size.
 In particular, protocol buffer messages should generally be handled by pointer rather than by value.
 The pointer type satisfies the proto.Message interface (accepted by proto.Marshal, protocmp.Transform, etc.), and protocol buffer messages can be quite large and often grow larger over time.

 Okay, so scalar value types like `string`, and interfaces, are clear - pass by value.
+Arrays are also clear - copying them is expensive, so pass them by reference.
 Structs ... less so.
 Large (whatever that means) or growable structs should be passed by reference, but small(?) structs should be passed by value.
 What's the cutoff, is it a question of performance?

 > Note: There is a lot of misinformation about whether passing a value or a pointer to a function can affect performance.
 The compiler can choose to pass pointers to values on the stack as well as copying values on the stack, but these considerations should not outweigh the readability and correctness of the code in most circumstances.
 When the performance does matter, it is important to profile both approaches with a realistic benchmark before deciding that one approach outperforms the other.